NCSAS - Sharing Science the Way Scientists Do.

-Do you know about the Student Academy?
-We are not the Science Fair, Science Olympiad, or Junior Science and Humanities Symposium, all organizations that seek to foster student interest in science and mathematics.
-NCSAS does that, too, but is distinctive in holding competitions at the District and State levels for students who have completed research projects, requiring both a paper and an oral presentation, and providing an opportunity for them to receive personal feedback from research scientists in their field.
+The NCSAS fosters interaction between student researchers and scientists.
+The NCSAS competition is distinctive in requiring both a paper and an oral presentation, and providing an opportunity for students to receive constructive feedback from the research scientists who judged their projects.
 In addition, we offer mini-grants to student researchers to encourage their efforts.

 The NCSAS is made up of nine districts state-wide with eight of them being geographical and the ninth being the North Carolina School of Science and Math which enrolls students from all over the state.
-While many members of NCSAS are affiliated by a club membership, students may also register for individual membership.
-Registration forms must be filled out to participate in the meetings, and new members may join during registration.
-While most districts offer district competitions, some do not, and students not in districts that hold competitions are encouraged to send their papers to the Director(s) of the district in which they live for review and approval to compete at the State level.
-Contact information for District Directors is listed under District Meetings and Competitions.
-Their biographical information is here.
-For more details regarding NCSAS and information about the district and state meeting procedures, please see the NCSAS Handbook.
+Contact information for District Directors is listed under District Competitions.
+For more details regarding NCSAS and information about the district and state competition procedures, please see the NCSAS Handbook.

 Students interested in NCSAS may also be interested in: